-Users can create already familiar high speed services between Darlington and York, local services between Darlington, Bishop Auckland, Middlesbrough, Nunthorpe and Hartlepool, the Grand Central service between York and Hartlepool and a wide range of freight workings from the York area along with the various industrial areas around Billingham and Hartlepool.
+Users can create already familiar high speed services between Darlington and York, local services between Darlington, Bishop Auckland, Middlesbrough, Nunthorpe, Hartlepool and Sunderland, the Grand Central service between York and Sunderland and a wide range of freight workings from the York area along with the various industrial areas around Teesside, Seaham and Hartlepool.

 The route is built in a style where lineside detail is paramount and distant scenery less so.
 This cuts down on development time and also provides a benefit with a

 reduction of the use of system resources.
 This also gives me more time and resources to add future extensions to the route.

 A range of standard scenarios are included with the route along with a basic implementation of quick drive.
 We will also add further scenarios to the 'ECML Collection' here on the DPSimulation website along with a much more advanced system of era-specific quick drive to cover multiple eras once the route becomes more complete.
 Please refer to the PDF document entitled 'NEE Scenarios' that is provided as part of the download for more information.

 Due to comprehensive volume of detail many areas, particularly in York, it is recommended that you run scenarios in the 64-bit version of Train Simulator where possible.
 A detailed manual has also been created and it is important you read this before installation/use of the route in order to be aware of any expected issues.
 This can be downloaded/viewed from the link below.

 The route also includes the 'Scenario Creation Kit'.
 This gives scenario creators the opportunity to include era-specific station signs in any scenario they create and distribute to the community.
 A detailed manual is provided in order to aid users in how to implement these signs.